Qala-Dev/course-materials/writing-guidelines.md

 ### 3.2.
 Describing your own journey

 If something was difficult for you, chances are it was for at least a few other people as well.
 One of the easiest sure-fire ways to find a good topic is to describe your journey of how you achieved something that took a bit of a struggle.
 This could be trying to understand a concept that was poorly (or not at all) explained in existing documentation or building an application that turned out to be difficult in areas you did not expect.
-Documenting your struggle will help people come to understanding more quickly.
+Documenting your struggle will help people understand it more quickly.

 > Hint: take quick notes/scribbles/links during your struggle to make it easier to write later on, and ensure you don't miss any steps that were vital to your understanding (but may seem obvious in hindsight)